 The millennial customer prefers self-service to traditional service.
 Self-service allows the customer to avail the necessary support it requires at their convenience.
 Be it in the middle of the night or at peak hours, thanks to self-service; these customers do not have to wait to reach the agents.
 Popular self-services involve concrete databases with troubleshooting information, chatbots, and automated IVR systems.

 The frontline service team need to properly and regularly trained to attend customers diligently.
 This is a very stressful activity and sometimes customer can really get extreme.
 So, remaining calm and composed during such moments requires lot of training.
 Also, knowing about the products and services are critical.
 Regular training and measuring training effectiveness should be a continuous exercise.

 Customer Experience encompasses user experience and customer service to build a lasting experience.
-It creates a massive opportunity to create loyal customers and increase the Customer Lifetime Value.
-So designing seamless customer experience can become a significant competitive advantage.
+It creates a massive opportunity for brands' contact centers to create loyal customers and increase the Customer Lifetime Value.
+So designing a seamless customer experience can become a significant competitive advantage.

 Author Bio: Sweta is a passionate technical writer with an experience in digital marketing.
 Outside work, she is a devoted Esports advocate.